TheBirdsAreSpies/LetterboxdToPlex/README.md

 This option will import your set rating from letterboxd to your local Plex library.
 Additionally, this will store all ratings to a local sqlite database to improve speed, so only new ratings will get imported.

+## Web interface

+You can also run this with a web interface, where you can ignore movies easily.
+Run with argument **--web**.
+There is also a page to change your config.

 ## Used libraries